okiyichukwu/Okiyi-Resumee/docs/index.md

 `April 2021 - Present`
 __Purchasing Department__, Purchasing Contract Assistant

-- Under the direction of the Purchasing Contract Supervisor:
+- Under the direction of the Purchasing Contract Supervisor I:

-- I administer contracts; liaise with the user department and with suppliers to monitor performance, to ensure compliance and to resolve any eventual disputes.
+- Administer contracts; liaise with the user department and with suppliers to monitor performance, to ensure compliance and to resolve any eventual disputes.

-- •	Develop and manage contract renewal schedules for all ongoing requirement contracts by contacting the end user department and cost center managers to ensure that the contract is still needed, negotiate with the vendor to get the best deal for the school.
+- Develop and manage contract renewal schedules for all ongoing requirement contracts by contacting the end user department and cost center managers to ensure that the contract is still needed, negotiate with the vendor to get the best deal for the school.

 `Novermber 2019 - April 2021`
 __Tutoring Department__, Financial and Managerial Accounting Tutor